polyglotdev/intro-to-kubernetes/README.md

 - Deployments are used to define the desired state of the application
 - Deployments can scale, update, and rollback application versions
 - Deployments are declarative and can be defined in YAML files
+- Templates are used to create replicas and replica is a copy of a pod